peterlevi/ojo/README.md

-[image mode] Arrows and PgUp/PgDown - move back and forth between images [browse mode] Arrows and PgUp/PgDown - navigate around [image mode] Press and hold mouse to zoom to specific point at 100%, then hold and move to "look around" [image mode] Z to toggle zoom between 100% and Fit-to-window [browse mode] Enter letters directly to quick-filter the images by filename [browse mode] Backspace moves up, Enter selects currently active link
+[image mode] Arrows and PgUp/PgDown - move back and forth between images [browse mode] Arrows and PgUp/PgDown - navigate around [image mode] Press and hold mouse to zoom to specific point at 100%, then hold and move to "look around" [image mode] Z - toggles zoom between 100% and Fit-to-window [browse mode] Enter letters directly to quick-filter the images, folders and commands by filename [browse mode] Backspace moves up, Enter selects currently active link [browse mode] Ctrl-F5 - refresh/recreate all thumbnails in the current folder [browse more] Ctrl +/-/= - increase or decrease the size of the thumbnails
 ```

 ## Screenshots